Quasi Judicial Hearing Procedural Guidelines - Policy Statement 167

 XI.
 Withdrawal of the Application

 This policy is adopted not as binding rules of procedure but to provide flexible guidance for the conduct of quasi-judicial hearings.
-It is designed to be used in conjunction with Policy 143 (Rules of Procedure for the Cary Town Council) and the ZBOA Rules of Order.
+It is designed to be used in conjunction with Policy 143 (Rules of Procedure for the Cary Town Council), the HPC Rules of Procedure, and the ZBOA Rules of Order.
 This policy is based on NC law, but is not designed to create any additional rights or obligations and does not provide any procedural rights to any person.
 The failure of Hearing Body or any other person to adhere to this policy shall not affect the validity of any hearing, action taken or decision made.
 To the extent there is conflict or any discrepancy between these recommended procedures and the NC General Statutes, case law, or Town ordinances (collectively “law”), the law shall prevail.

 II.
 Who May Appear at the Hearing